 Used FD Camera Lens Prices

-Prices are regularly changing.
-For the past 3-4 years, interest in film photography has been growing.
-Because of that, prices have steadily increased.
+Prices are continuously changing.
+During the past few years, involvement in film photography has been rising.
+Because of that, price ranges have steadily gone up.

-The Canon T50 works with the Canon FD lens mount.
-Canon used the FD mount for film cameras made from 1971 - 1992.
+The T50 works with the Canon FD lens mount.
+Canon used the FD mount for film cameras released from 1971 until 1992.

-The Canon FL mount was replaced by the FD mount, which was used from 1964-1971.
+The Canon FL lens mount was preceded by the FD mount, which was implemented between 1964-1971.
 FL mount lenses are compatible with the T50, but you will be required to use stopped down metering.

 Standard Lens Cap Size